isaacs/gyp-reader/README.md

 ## Thanks

-Trent Mick (@trentm) wrote the python for this module.
+[Trent Mick](https://github.com/trentm) wrote the python for this module.